RensVlooswijk/PIT-Internship/Documents/ChatGPT API.md

 ---

+## Personal experience
+I integrated ChatGPT into my MVP and this was a good decision since it is an amazing tool that can be improved again and again.
+However in its current state it is not the best solution for a conversational NPC.

 ## Conclusion
 In conclusion, The ChatGPT API is amazing and very useful for a lot of things.
 This is why I will be using it in my final project.
 However there are still some downsides for now, for which I will have to find workarounds.